 For Delaraine, cultural connections and future identity as a hapu (subtribe) and tribe are the reasons why she thinks it is critical preserving the names and grave markers of their ancestors.
 Over the years, she was in contact with many different people who wanted to find out more about their ancestors.
 What she and her team hope for the future is to enable all who are seeking their tupuna (ancestors) to easily locate them on an interactive map.
 They also hope that in the future, other tribes and subtribes may follow their footsteps and do the same.

-The Wahi Tapu (burial places) data collection project began last year (in 2015), after Delaraine, Betty and Margaret won the second prize in GIS Cloud competition.
+The Wahi Tapu (burial places) data collection project began in 2015, after Delaraine, Betty and Margaret won the second prize in GIS Cloud competition.

-A small team of data collectors gathered to record the names on all graves in the wahi tapu of Te Orewai (subtribe) using Mobile Data Collection.
-There are about 900 names recorded from the 1800’s to the present that they know of in their wahi tapu.
+A small team of data collectors gathered to record the names on all graves in the burial ground of Te Orewai (subtribe) using Mobile Data Collection.
+There are about 900 names recorded from the 1800’s to the present that they know of in their burial ground (wahi tapu).
 Delaraine, Betty, and Margaret think of his project as a great chance to do a community service for the community of Te Orewai.

-Te Orewai have 3 main and several smaller wahi tapu locations in their valley.
-Largest wahi tapu, Nga Tairua, has over 500 names recorded by data collectors.
+Te Orewai have 3 main and several smaller burial locations in their valley.
+Largest burial ground, Nga Tairua, has over 500 names recorded by data collectors.
 Other burial grounds are smaller, and mapping them has its own challenges.
 A lot of graves are left unmarked so some of the records are lost forever.
-One small wahi tapu beside the Mormon chapel next to the Marae has very old graves so it is not that easy to collect names and dates, although Delaraine and her team hope to map them.
-Huanui is another small wahi tapu where the grave markers no longer show who is buried there, so collectors depend on those who hold the records of the graves.
+One small burial ground beside the Mormon chapel next to the Marae has very old graves so it is not that easy to collect names and dates, although Delaraine and her team hope to map them.
+Huanui is another small burial ground where the grave markers no longer show who is buried there, so collectors depend on those who hold the records of the graves.

-In the past, there have been records for all wahi tapu, but they have gotten lost with the successive passing of people who have held those records.
+In the past, there have been records for all burial grounds, but they were lost with the successive passing of people who have held those records.
 This task was considered as a very important one.
 Nowadays, as more people and families are leaving the small rural settlements of the country regions, they are bringing these records with them.
-This way the records are slowly being lost.
+This way the records are slowly slipping away.

 GIS Cloud enabled us to create a project that will collate all names and grave markers of Te Orewai to the present.
 We wanted to provide access to an online database of names and burial grounds, to families and extended family looking for their ancestors, no matter where they live.
 GIS Cloud provided the software licences for our team to gather the information and set up a form to collect the data.
 This includes names, date of birth and death, location and the photo of the grave marker, because many of the grave markers deteriorate over time.

-Delaraine and her team have almost finished data collection and are now “cleaning up” the data, to ensure all details are as accurate as they can be.
-They are in the process of creating the online database that whanau can access in the future to know exactly where their family member or ancestor is buried, with the exact GPS location and other relevant data such as dates and photos.
+Delaraine and her team have finished data collection and were also “cleaning up” the data, to ensure all details are as accurate as they can be.
+They created the online database that whanau can access to know exactly where their family member or ancestor is buried, with the exact GPS location and other relevant data such as dates and photos.